swiftlang/swift-evolution/proposals/0377-parameter-ownership-modifiers.md

 The [second reviewed revision](https://github.com/apple/swift-evolution/blob/e3966645cf07d6103561454574ab3e2cc2b48ee9/proposals/0377-parameter-ownership-modifiers.md) used the imperative forms, `consume` and `borrow`, as parameter modifiers, which were changed to the gerunds `consuming` and `borrowing` in review.
+The proposal was originally accepted after these revisions.

+The current revision alters the originally-accepted proposal to make it so that `borrowing` and `consuming` parameter bindings are not implicitly copyable, and introduces a `copy x` operator that can be used to explicitly allow copies where needed.